How to Repaint a Deck: Match Old Paint Type + Spray Method

 Priming The Deck

 A good primer is key.
 Choose a primer made for outdoor decks.
 It should protect against moisture.
 Look for one that blocks stains.
-Oil-based primers work well.
-Water-based ones are easier to clean.
-Make sure it is compatible with your paint.
-Check the label for guidance.
+Oil-based primers (like Zinsser Cover-Stain) seal tannins and old stains better and hold up longer in high-traffic areas, but take longer to dry and need mineral spirits for cleanup.
+Water-based primers dry faster and clean up with soap and water, but don’t block stains quite as well.
+Make sure it is compatible with your paint — oil primer works under both oil and water-based topcoats, but check the label to confirm.

 Clean the deck thoroughly first.
 Remove any dirt and debris.
 Use a brush or roller to apply the primer.
 Start at one end.
 Work in small sections.
 Apply evenly.
 Cover all areas.
 Let the primer dry completely.
 This usually takes a few hours.
 Check the can for drying times.
 Now, the deck is ready for paint.